AdobeDocs/campaign-classic.en/help/configuration/using/database-links.md

 * ![](assets/externaljoin11.png) : Cardinality 1-1, external join.
 For example, between a recipient and their country.
 A recipient can be related to only one occurrence of the table country.
 The content of the country table will not be saved.
 * ![](assets/join_with_campaign1n.png) : Cardinality 1-N. For example, between a recipient and the subscriptions table.
 A recipient can be related to several occurrences on the subscriptions table.

-For join relations using Federated Database Access:
+For join relations using Federated Database Access (FDA):

 * ![](assets/join_fda_11.png) : Cardinality 1-1
 * ![](assets/join_fda_1m.png) : Cardinality 1-N